 Limited cultural understanding leads to Miscommunication

-While we want non-Christians to understand and respond to a call to allegiance to Jesus Christ.
-However, miscommunication is more dangerous than no communication, because miscommunication leads to misunderstanding.
+We want non-Christians to understand and respond to a call to allegiance to Jesus Christ.
+However, miscommunication is more dangerous than no communication, because miscommunication.

-Overall, the dangerous with the use of Christian jargon is two-fold… failure to communicate effectively, or the development of misunderstandings.
+Overall, the danger with the use of Christian jargon is two-fold… failure to communicate effectively, or the development of misunderstandings.